 For participating providers, the allowed amount is the negotiated amount of payment that the participating provider has agreed to accept as full payment for a covered service at the time your claim is processed.
 We periodically may adjust the negotiated amount of payment at the time your claim is processed for covered services at participating providers as a result of expected settlements or other factors.
 The negotiated amount of payment with participating providers for certain covered services may not be based on a specified charge for each service.
 Through annual or other global settlements, which may include an agreed upon fee schedule rate, case rate, withhold and or/capitation agreements, rebates, prospective payments or other methods, we may adjust the amount due to participating providers without reprocessing individual claims.
 These annual or other global adjustments will not or cause any change in the amount you paid at the time your claim was processed.
-If the payment to the provider is decreased, the amount of the decrease is credited to us, and the percentage of the allowed amount paid by us is lower than the stated percentage of the allowed amount paid is higher than the stated percentage.
+If the payment to the provider is decreased, the amount of the decrease is credited to us, and the percentage of the allowed amount paid by us is lower than the stated percentage for the covered service.
+If the payment to the provider is increased, we pay that cost on your behalf, and the percentage of the allowed amount paid is higher than the stated percentage.